Melania Trump’s Official White House Photo: $2,895 Dolce & Gabbana Turlington Jacket, Hermes Twilly [Photos]

 — Mark Knoller (@markknoller) April 3, 2017

-With Twitter being what it is, people are already using their Photoshop skills on Melania’s White House photo, and giving Melania a Star Wars type of background with laser beams behind her photo.
+With Twitter being what it is, people are already using their Photoshop skills on Melania’s White House photo and giving the first lady a Star Wars type of background with laser beams behind her photo.

-Melania also posted the official photo of herself to her own Twitter account, and is receiving a myriad of reactions.
+Melania also posted the official photo of herself to her own Twitter account and is receiving a myriad of reactions.
 One of the most popular replies at this point features a comment from a person writing that they miss former First Lady Michelle Obama.
 Others write that Melania’s photo looks like a “glamour shot” at the mall.
-Yet and still others are defending Mrs. Trump and her photo, writing that Melania looks pretty.
-Yet and still others go on to comment just how many people her diamond ring could feed.
+Meanwhile, others are defending Mrs. Trump and her photo, writing that Melania looks pretty.
+Yet, others go on to comment just how many people her diamond ring could feed.

 [Featured Image by Pablo Martinez Monsivais/AP Images]